sushaanpatel/Writeen/README.md

 .env, and Oauths are hidden due to sensitive information

-Note: The website is no longer live, as Heroku started is no longer free :(
+Note: The website is no longer live, as Heroku is no longer free :(